CrConstantin/private-briefcase/trunk/readme.txt

 ----------

  - keeps all your private files in one place, on HDD, in one big database;
- - all files are compressed with zlib 9, and optionally crypted with AES 256;
+ - all files are compressed with zlib 6 or bz2 9, and optionally crypted with AES 256;
  - you can add the same file several times, if you modify it.
 All changes are versioned and you can rollback anytime;
  - files can be added one by one, or multiple at the same time;
  - you can export one, or all files;